yusufkkaann/yusufkkaann/README.md

 ## I'm a Developer from Adana, Turkey 🇹🇷

 - 💻 Experienced in React,Typescript,Vue.js, Node.js, and MySQL
-- 🚀 Currently working on e-commerce projects
 - 🔍 Passionate about web technologies and backend development
 - 🎓 Graduated in Computer Engineering from Erciyes University